-- o ISO 27001 International information security standard " - ISO 27002 Code of practice for information security controls - o ISO/IEC 27002 Information security management in health - Sensitive Data will be stored without encoding on the NAS-CHUV (share disk for CHUV clinical data) with very high protection.
-For additional analysis, sensitive data will be encoded by our lab members (or VDE/CRC) before to be stored on the NAS-CHUV (share disk for academic data).
-Sensitive data will be encrypted by our lab members when stored on USB/external disk or on labtop (Mac : FileWault, Windows : Bitlocker).
-This guarantees that external individuals will not have access to our documents. - > Transfer of encrypted data via Filecare.
+- o ISO 27001 International information security standard " - o ISO 27002 Code of practice for information security controls - o Health informatics Information security management in health using ISO/IEC 27002 - Data extremely sensitive will be encrypted by our lab members when stored on the NAS-CHUV (for example with "Cryptomator"), USB/external disk or on labtop (Mac: FileWault, Windows: Bitlocker).
+This guarantees that external individuals will not have access to our documents. - Data sharing via SwitchDRIVE and transfer of encrypted data via Filecare.